 If you love this and want more, here are some more grey kitchen ideas.

-This is a more moody style shaker kitchen.
-I would have never considered these shades of dark grey and green together but they’re a perfect match.
-And the sleek black pendant lights above the kitchen island really top off the space!
+This is a lovely contemporary Shaker style kitchen.
+I would have never considered these shades of pale grey and mid green together but they’re a perfect match.
+And statement appliances really top off the space!

 This is not your average country kitchen.
 It’s infused with modern glamour while retaining traditional elements with hints of wood and brass knobs.
 And I like how stainless steel has been incorporated for a contemporary finish in this farmhouse kitchen.